precice/precice.github.io/pages/community/precice-workshop-2024.md

 ### Contact

-For questions related to the 2024 preCICE workshop, write us to preCICE2024@simtech.uni-stuttgart.de.
+For questions related to the 2024 preCICE workshop, write  to us at preCICE2024@simtech.uni-stuttgart.de.

 <script type="application/ld+json">
     {